param159357/NyayaBridge/README.md

 # ⚖️ NyayaBridge: AI-Powered Legal Assistant Platform

 **NyayaBridge** is a comprehensive legal tech platform designed to bridge the gap between citizens and the justice system.
-Built for the Hackathon, it utilizes advanced AI (Google Gemini) to simplify legal intake, automate document scanning, and provide emergency SOS features.
+Built for the Hackathon, it utilizes advanced AI to simplify legal intake, automate document scanning, and provide emergency SOS features.

 ---